 Traverse City, Michigan, has been my home since 1989.
 I am a writer and photographer.

-All images on this website are copyright Daniel C. Nielsen, firstname.lastname@example.org.
+All text and images on this website are copyright Daniel C. Nielsen, firstname.lastname@example.org.